 As the rhythm of the drums takes the night, we must say that the scene and the music can quickly become hypnotic.

-Something that is popular among tourists visiting the Malé region is the excursion on the Whale Submarine.
+An excursion that is popular among tourists visiting the Malé region is the the Whale Submarine dive.

 It provides opportunity to view reefs underwater and this exciting activity is more suited for non-divers and kids interested in viewing the fascinating underwater world.
 If you do not do snorkeling or diving, this is an excellent alternative.